 Environmental Justice Freedom School

-The Environmental Justice (EJ) Freedom School is a two-week educational-experiential program offered to high school students in the Chicagoland area to develop local school climate action plans.
-The EJ Freedom School program will equip participants with the skills and tools to articulate, advocate, and develop climate adaptation and mitigation plans.
-Each summer, the program educates thirty 9-12 grade youth about the long-term impacts of ecological contamination and provides them with the skills to organize and advocate groups of people for a clean and healthy world for all while prioritizing underserved communities.
+The Environmental Justice (EJ) Freedom School is a two-week summer program offered to high school students in the Chicagoland area to develop local school climate action plans.
+Students, along with teachers, practice the skills and tools to articulate, advocate, and develop climate adaptation and mitigation plans described in this WBEZ article.

 EJ Freedom School Goals: